RisingOrchards/legal/privacy-policy.md

 To exercise these rights, contact us at **help@igorbox.com**.

 You may also submit a request via web form if provided on our site.
 We will verify your request and respond within the timeframes required by applicable law (e.g., 45 days for California).
 If we deny your request, you may appeal by replying to our response and stating “Appeal.”
 Authorized agents may submit requests with valid authorization and identity verification.
+Where permitted by law, we may refuse or charge a reasonable fee for requests that are manifestly unfounded, excessive, or repetitive.
+We honor Global Privacy Control (GPC) signals as a valid opt‑out of sale/sharing and targeted advertising where applicable.

 ---

 ## 8. International Transfers

+As of the Effective Date, we host and store personal information in the United States and do not maintain production data storage in other countries.
 If you access our Services from outside the United States, your information may be transferred and processed in the United States, where data protection laws may differ from your country.
-Where required, we use appropriate safeguards such as Standard Contractual Clauses for transfers from the EEA/UK.
+Where required, we use appropriate safeguards such as Standard Contractual Clauses for transfers from the EEA/UK (and the UK Addendum, as applicable).

 ---